 The role of process operator requires both knowledge and skill.
 The field operator is the eyes and ears of the console operator, who is typically located in a centralized control room away from the process units.

-- How feed flow gets from point A to point B?
+- How does feed flow get from point A to point B?

 - How to walk the line and verify lineups?